-Mobile Money agents decry 2021 as difficult year
+Mobile Money Agents decry 2021 as difficult year

 General Secretary of the Mobile Money Agents Association of Ghana, Evans Otumfour, has described 2021 as a year fraught with difficulties in the operations of mobile money agents.

-This is as a result of the numerous robbery attacks on them, increase in the activities of mobile money fraudsters and the introduction of the controversial E-Levy bill.
+This is as a result of the numerous robbery attacks on MoMo agents, increase in the activities of mobile money fraudsters and the introduction of the controversial e-Levy bill.

-Despite these challenges, Mr. Otumfour admitted the Covid-19 pandemic has created some opportunities for its members.
+Despite these challenges, Mr. Otumfour admitted that COVID-19 pandemic has created some opportunities for its members.

 He told Nathaniel Nartey that the challenges faced in 2021 outweigh the opportunities, hoping that 2022 will be better.